choesy/interdisciplinarni_projekt/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;    "start": 1.
 }
 Start indicates whether to start saving measurements from powermeter (1) or to stop saving measurements (0).
-When api request with start = 0 is sent, the response will be a consumption value in kWh.
+When api request with start = 0 is sent, the response will be a consumption value in Wh.